Updated on 3/9/2023

 1. Learning to use mindfulness

 The art of mindfulness can be useful in so many aspects of life.
 Focusing on a core mindfulness skill as a dialectical behavioral therapy technique can help you learn to be fully present in the moment.
-It helps you not live in the past or the future.
+This DBT skill helps you not live in the past or the future.
 Mindfulness is largely considered to be the foundation of DBT.
 When practicing mindfulness, you’ll learn to:

 - Non-judgmentally identify and observe your thoughts, feelings, emotions, and surroundings